cclinus/com.plugin.autoflox/README.md

-com.plugin.autoflox
+An Eclipse plugin for AutoFlox
 ===================

-OVERVIEW: An Eclipse plugin for AutoFlox
+OVERVIEW
 ----------------------------------------

   AutoFlox is orginally developed by Frolin Ocariza, Karthik Pattabiraman and Ali Mesbah in 2011 as a Crawljax plugin.
 It is designed to localize JavaScript faults.